ni/nimi-python/docs/nidcpower/attributes.rst

     .. note:: The limit may be extended beyond the selected limit range if the `Overranging Enabled <p:py:meth:`nidcpower.Session.OverrangingEnabled`.html>`__ property is
         set to TRUE.

+    .. note:: One or more of the referenced functions are not in the Python API for this driver.

     .. tip:: This property can use repeated capabilities (usually channels).
 If set or get directly on the